mradovic10/sql-challenge/README.md

 This repository contains an EmployeeSQL folder that includes:

 - a PNG file of the Entity Relationship Diagram titled "data_modeling_ERD".
-Here is the link of the same file on QuickDBD: https://app.quickdatabasediagrams.com/#/d/rnOLX6;

 - a SQL file of table schemata titled "data_engineering";